xuzhi2021/ESCodeGen/README.md

 **appendix - taxonomy and citations.csv:** complete list of references for each aspect under the dimensions.
 We also added a column ``first appeared in which general paper''.

+**appendix - SEGRESS checklist.csv:** According to a reviewer's comment, we considered aligning our work with the highly influential PRISMA 2020 guideline [R1].
+However, as noted by SEGRESS [R2], PRISMA 2020 is for quantitative systematic reviews, rather than mapping studies or qualitative reviews.
+Therefore, we filled TABLE 9
+SEGRESS: The PRISMA 2020-Inspired Structured Checklist for Reporting SE Secondary Studies [R2] instead.

 ## **"survey (anonymized for review).pdf"**: